Viitorul: Communist sabotage

+Final ban

-In March 1945, the PCR made a power-grab by establishing a communist-dominated cabinet headed by Petru Groza.
-As later revealed by scholar Șerban Rădulescu-Zoner, the newspaper was in fact sabotaged when communist agents resorted to directly intimidating workers at Independența Printing Press, destroying equipment and sequestering Viitoruls envoy, Teofil Zaharia.
-A final issue of Viitorul had appeared on 17 February "with very poor quality graphics, possibly indicating that it was put out from some impromptu printing shop."
-On 18 February, Viitorul had been suspended by the Soviet-dominated Allied Commission.
+Meanwhile, as a special envoy of the newspaper, Adriana Georgescu was observing the illegal maneuvers whereby the PCR's leaders, especially Emil Bodnăraș and Lucrețiu Pătrășcanu, established a firm hold on regional prefectures ahead of the final move on Bucharest's main executive bodies.
+As later revealed by scholar Șerban Rădulescu-Zoner, the newspaper was being sabotaged: communist agents resorted to directly intimidating workers at Independența Printing Press, destroying equipment and sequestering Viitoruls envoy, Teofil Zaharia.
+A final issue of Viitorul appeared on 17 February "with very poor quality graphics, possibly indicating that it was put out from some impromptu printing shop."

+The printers stood their ground, suggesting that "Fărcășanu the fascist" had sought to undermine "break up working-class unity", and also that Rădescu's troops had wanted to terrorize them into compliance.
+On 18 February, Viitorul was suspended by the Soviet-dominated Allied Commission.
 This ban came after it had published a telegram with a string of initials, read as an encoded message stirring up dissent.
 Though the PNL issued formal protests against such interpretations, Cortlandt V.R.
 Schuyler, who represented the United States within the commission, conceded that the telegram may have been a secret warning of some kind, and that Brătianu himself knew as much.